Jeff-Russ/ror-guides/rails-database.md

 	$ rails console production

-but __BEWARE!__ THis will actually modify the data on your live website's database!
+but __BEWARE!__ THis will actually modify the data on your live websites' database!

 __Rails dbconsole__

-`rails console` will give you access to your database, no matter what lanauges your database uses, in Ruby on Rails syntax.
+`rails console` will give you access to your database, no matter what languages your database uses, in Ruby on Rails syntax.
 If you are using MySQL, PostgreSQL, SQLite or SQLite3 and would like to access the database in it's own specific interface run:

 	$ rails dbconsole # or rails db